 While these drugs offer similar results, due to their different chemical makeup, their effectiveness can vary, as well as how long they can last.

 In order to get anti-anxiety medication, you must be approved by a DEA-licensed physician.
-If the doctor you see is not DEA-licensed, they will not be able to prescribe you for any medication.
+If the doctor you see is not DEA-licensed, they will not be able to prescribe you any medication.
 This doctor will give you a thorough evaluation, which will allow them to best decide whether anti-anxiety drugs will work for you at all.
 Once you are approved, you will discuss with your doctor which drug option is best for you.
 You will likely be prescribed a low dosage to start, though this can be increased later if needed.

-Recreational Use and Consequences In San Francisco
+5. Recreational Use and Consequences

 Like any form of medication aimed at making the patient feel better, anti-anxiety drugs are very easy to abuse.
-Due to their legality and that they can be officially prescribed from a licensed medical doctor, it’s understandable as to why some people may not even see themselves as abusing the drugs in question.
+Due to their legality and that they can be officially prescribed by a licensed medical doctor, it’s understandable why some people may not even see themselves as abusing the drugs in question.
 The possibilities for abuse increase when you consider how easy it is for a person to ask for a higher dosage.

 Over the last several years, these anti-anxiety drugs—benzodiazepine in particular—have proven fatal in cases of overdose.
-Add to the fact that benzodiazepines are among the highest prescribed forms of medication, it comes almost as no surprise that it has caused deaths.
+Add to the fact that benzodiazepines are among the highest prescribed forms of medication; it comes almost as no surprise that it has caused deaths.
 However, the more shocking thing is how high benzodiazepine tracks when compared to illegal drugs such as cocaine and heroin.
 While not as high as opioids, benzodiazepines have caused more overdoses than both cocaine and heroin within the last several years.

 Like any medication type, anti-anxiety drugs come with side-effects.
 Make sure to look over these when deciding on which drug to take.

 - Nausea: It’s possible taking these drugs can make you feel nauseous, but it’s not the most unusual feeling.
-It could be that your body is still getting used to the drug, or that you don’t have enough food in your system, so make sure not to take any drugs on an empty stomach.
+It could be that your body is still getting used to the drug or that you don’t have enough food in your system, so make sure not to take any drugs on an empty stomach.

 - Fatigue: Medication can make you more tired than you want to.
 If you feel tired during your time taking the drug, try to maybe do some exercise (to increase your energy) and take naps.